mullema/k3-panel-view-extended/README.md

 ```

 ### hideStatus
-This blueprint option hides the status flag **in the top bar menu** (see below for information about how to hide the status flag in page sections)
+This blueprint option hides the status flag **in the top bar menu** (see below for information about how to hide the status flag in pages sections)

 Available in `pages` blueprints.
 ```yaml